“The single biggest problem in communication is the illusion that it has taken place.” -George Bernard Shaw

 What’s involved in couples therapy?

-When getting started in couples therapy, I like to meet with a couple once per week in-person.
+When getting started in couples therapy, I like to meet with a couple at least once per week.
 This helps to establish a high quality working relationship and allows me the opportunity to get to know each person in a meaningful way.
 Through our consistent meetings, we are able to build trust, a sense of safety, and momentum toward the desired outcomes.

 In developing a deeper understanding of the many factors influencing the distress, we can effectively work through the blocks, the hurts, and any trust ruptures related to the presenting concerns.
 We can sort out the source of the distress and determine the best route toward a more optimal intimacy.

 The process of therapy typically includes four phases: an assessment period, a collaborative working phase in which the areas of concern are addressed in-depth, a maintenance phase, and a termination phase.